-Silent Push performs comprehensive WHOIS scanning to extract, enrich, and correlate registrar-based ownership data for domains observed globally.
+Silent Push performs a comprehensive WHOIS Search to extract, enrich, and correlate registrar-based ownership data for domains observed globally.
 This process aids SOC teams and security analysts in infrastructure mapping, threat actor attribution, and campaign tracking.

 Registrant Name & Email: Enables identification of individual or organizational ownership.